S00NYI/BITs/README.md

 # BITs
-Collection of custom bioinformatics tools
+Collection of custom BioInformatics Tools and scripts.

+Last Update: 2023-08-24